Subplot: Literary Definition, Examples, and Writing Tips

 Once you’ve finished your outline, choose one element—either the exposition, inciting incident, rising action, crisis, climax, or denouement—and set a timer for fifteen minutes.
 Then start writing your scene.

-When your time is up, post your practice in the comments section for feedback.
+When your time is up, post your practice for feedback.
+Pro members can post here in the practice workshop.
 And if you post, be sure to give feedback to at least three other writers.

+If you aren't a Pro member yet, I hope you'll take a look at joining us here (there's even a free tier!).

 Happy writing!